cdot/Hotpot/README.md

 $ node ../js/Hotpot.js --debug --trace all -c simulated_hotpot.cfg
 ```
 This will start a debug server listening on localhost:13196 with full tracing.
 In a web browser on localhost, load http://localhost:13196/

-You can control tracing statements so you can follow the activity in
+Trace output is written to STDOUT by default.
+You can also configure it to
+write tracing to a file in `hotpot.cfg`.

-the server on the console.
-All trace and debug statements are tagged with the
-time and the module e.g
+All trace and debug statements are tagged with the time and the module e.g
 ```
 2016-08-13T08:37:08.694Z Server: HTTP starting on port 13196
 ```
 You can choose just to monitor just particular modules e.g. `--trace=Server`,
 or you can enable `all` and then choose which modules to *ignore* by prepending a minus sign e.g. `--trace=all,-Historian,-Server`

+## Unit Tests

 There are a number of unit test module scattered around the code; these are all
 named using the `UnitTest` prefix.
 They can all be run stand-alone; e.g.